dudnamedcyan/Redpwn2021_Writeup/rev/bread-making.md

 (I overthought this problem too much and spent around 3+ hours on this problem.
 Do not overthink problems, it's a bad habit of mine)

-The first thing I did was not put it into Ghidra, but open it in notepad++.(Which is *definitely* the best thing to do for reverse engineering problems) Somehow, I got lucky and saw text in the file.
+The first thing I did was not put it into Ghidra, but open it in notepad++.(Which is *definitely*(no, not really) the best thing to do for reverse engineering problems) Somehow, I got lucky and saw text in the file.
 Dual-booting into Ubuntu, I downloaded the file and used Strings on the file.
 (Later on, I would use a Kali-Linux virtual machine which is much easier)

 The output of the strings'd file:
 #### first page